 “This program was developed for students who are just beginning their educational journey as well as current professionals looking to advance their careers,” said San Jacinto College business office technology and BOSS professor Louis Pitre.
 “The skills and training students receive in the BOSS program can be applied to almost any discipline.
 Many of our students work in offices before, during, and after they complete their associate degree or technical certificate, so this program will only help them advance their career goals.”

 The BOSS program provides students with the skills necessary to complete report abstracts, become familiar with accounting terminology and financial document preparation, filing procedures, and preparation of various types of business forms.
-In addition to strengthening students’ oral and written communication skills, the program also enhances students’ abilities to complete a variety of administrative duties such as planning meetings, scheduling appointments, preparing reports, greeting visitors, organizing an office, and how to resolve relational issues with people inside and outside the organization.
+In addition to strengthening students’ oral and written communication skills, the program also enhances students’ abilities to complete a variety of administrative duties such as planning meetings, scheduling appointments, preparing reports, greeting visitors, organizing an office, and how to resolve relational issues with people inside and outside of the organization.

 San Jacinto College offers the BOSS program at its Central, North, and South Campuses, the BOSS program is also taught off-site by some of the College’s business faculty at several local high schools.
 Because the BOSS program’s skills are so widely applicable to a variety of areas, faculty wanted to ensure the program was available in both face-to-face and online course options.
 Face-to-face courses are also available in day, night, and weekend options.
 Students are able to complete an associate of applied science degree, business office assistant occupational certificate, business administrative assistant certificate of technology, and/or a business medical office support enhanced skills certificate.